rotundasoftware/parcelify/README.md

 ## API

+First instantiate a parcelify instance.

 #### p = parcelify( b, [options] )

 `b` is a browserify instance.
-You must call `b.bundle()` before parcelify will do its thing.
+Then you must call `b.bundle()` to start browserify, which will automatically trigger parcelify.
 Options are:

 * `bundles` - A hash that maps asset types to bundle paths.
 You will generally just want an entry for a `style` bundle, but arbitrary asset types are supported.
 Default: